When asbestos is identified in a workplace, you need to create an asbestos register.

 - the condition of the asbestos-containing material

 - whether the asbestos-containing material is likely to sustain damage or deterioration

 - details of the location and likely source of asbestos that is not fixed or installed in relation to all inaccessible areas that may contain asbestos

 - so far as possible detailed information about activities likely to be carried out in the workplace that are likely to damage or disturb the asbestos.

-You can use the template found in A step by step guide to managing asbestos in workplaces in your workplace.
+You can use the template found in (attached PDF) in your workplace.

 Access to the asbestos register

 The person who manages or controls the workplace must provide a copy of the asbestos register to-